- Introduction to SAP HANA and BACKINT interface

 The recovery process itself is split in three phases: data recovery, log recovery and database restart.
 After all three of the phases are done, you’ll be given the “Recovery Execution Summary” window about either success or a failure of the recovery process.
 Clicking “Close” on this window finishes up the recovery process for your SAP HANA database.

 After seeing how it works with the built-in tools, now we’ll go over Bacula Enterprise’s way of doing it.
+Bacula’s SAP HANA module offers a number of advantages when it comes to creating a SAP HANA database backup – including both significant speed improvements and smaller QoL changes.
+Let’s look at these clear advantage.

-Manually creating SAP HANA backup jobs
+Manually creating SAP HANA backup jobs in Bacula Enterprise

 Although normally the process of both backing up and recovering your SAP HANA database is automated using Bacula Enterprise or your specific SAP HANA infrastructure, we’ll go through the process of doing so manually using Bacula Enterprise’s SAP HANA plugin and the Bacula bconsole command line.
 The manual backup and restore procedure is chosen here to show all of the steps of this specific process.

-SAP HANA backup configuration
+SAP HANA backup configuration in Bacula Enterprise

 To begin, SAP HANA backup plugin must be configured so that the Bacula Enterprise server and the SAP HANA backint process can authenticate and share data.
 This potentially complex process can be automated by running the included configuration script, which will prompt the user for the necessary SAP HANA information and store it for future backup jobs.
 Once this configuration script has successfully executed, backup jobs can be scheduled for regular operation or can be run manually.